-As at December 31, 2022, Magna, a diversified global automotive supplier, was the tenant at 27 of Granite's income-producing properties and lease payments under those leases represented approximately 26% of Granite's annualized revenue.
+As at December 31, 2023, Magna, a diversified global automotive supplier, was the tenant at 27 of Granite's income-producing properties and lease payments under those leases represented approximately 26% of Granite's annualized revenue.
 See "- Magna, Granite's Largest Tenant".

 Granite believes that its existing portfolio of Magna-tenanted properties provides a level of stability for its business.
 Six of Granite's seven special purpose properties are occupied exclusively by Magna in Canada and Austria.
 Magna has invested significant capital in these active production facilities making it expensive to relocate.
-The special purpose attributes of these properties may make it more difficult to lease to future tenants should Magna vacate (see "Risk Factors"), but with a weighted average remaining lease term of 3.7 years as at December 31, 2022 (extended to 8.9 years following the lease extensions at Granite's properties in Graz, Austria on February 1, 2023), they also present the opportunity for a stable and, relative to distribution/ e-commerce, industrial/warehouse or flex/office properties, enhanced rental income stream.
+The special purpose attributes of these properties may make it more difficult to lease to future tenants should Magna vacate (see "Risk Factors"), but with a weighted average remaining lease term of 7.4 years as at December 31, 2023, they also present the opportunity for a stable and, relative to distribution/ e-commerce, industrial/warehouse or flex/office properties, enhanced rental income stream.
 See "- Magna, Granite's Largest Tenant".
-On balance, the risk profile of the special purpose properties is substantially similar to that of Granite's distribution/ e-commerce, industrial/warehouse and flex/office properties.
+On balance, the risk profile of the special purpose properties is substantially similar to that of Granite's distribution/e-commerce, industrial/ warehouse and flex/office properties.